CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 After an [Extended Rest](Combat.md#Extended%20Rest), all **invocation dice** that have been **expended** are automatically recovered.

 ### Magical Attacks and Saving Throws
 Once a spell has successfully been invoked, the mage may then need to make a **Magical Attack Roll**.
-This is similar to a normal **Attack Roll**, but uses the mage’s **Skill Bonus** and the **Ability Modifier** of the ability called out by the Art in question.
+This is similar to a normal [Attack Roll](Combat.md#attacking%20an%20enemy), but uses the mage’s **Skill Bonus** and the **Ability Modifier** of the ability called out by the Art in question.
 If the Magical Attack Roll is a critical hit, it allows the mage to double one numerical trait of the magical art; typically range, area, number of targets, duration or damage.
 In the case of damage, treat this the same as a [critical hit](Combat.md#Critical%20Hits) from a weapon; thus it’s not strictly a doubling.

 Alternatively, a spell may require the target to make a [Saving Throw](CoreRules.md#Saving%20Throws) instead of requiring a spellcaster to make an attack roll.
-In this case, the Spellcaster's **Spell DT** is the target number.
+In this case, the Spellcaster's [Spell Save Difficulty](classes/ClassAbilities.md#spellcasting) is the target number.
 If the target succeeds on their save, the effects of the spell may be reduced or even mitigated entirely (according to the spell's description).

 ### Spell Identification
-If a mage can directly see and hear another spellcaster as they cast a spell, they may attempt a **Skilled Intelligence** check vs. the spell's **DT** in order to identify the spell being cast.
+If a mage can directly see and hear another spellcaster as they cast a spell, they may attempt a [Skilled](RulesSynopsis.md#skilled%20check) **Intelligence** check vs. the spell's **casting difficulty** in order to identify the spell being cast.
 If the observing mage can only see or hear the casting mage, but not both, this check is performed at **Disadvantage**.

-If the check is successful and the mage has the spell in their spellbook, they completely identify the spell and whether or not it is being [upcast](Spells.md#Upcasting) and to what rank (though they do not know what aspects of the spell are being increased).
+If the check is successful and the mage has the spell in their spellbook, they completely identify the spell and whether or not it is being [upcast](Spells.md#Upcasting) and to what rank.

 If the check is successful but the mage does not have the spell in their spellbook, they will only be able to discern the following:
 1. Whether or not the spell is being cast at a rank the observing mage can cast.